 - 1. Enter the BIOS Configuration Utility.
-See Entering the BIOS configuration utility on page 21. - 2.
+See Entering the BIOS configuration utility. - 2.
 In the Main Menu screen, select View Virtual Disk Details and press <Enter>. - 3.
 Use the arrow keys to choose a virtual disk. - 4.
 The following details of the virtual disks are displayed: - a.
 Virtual disk number - b.
 RAID Level - c.
 Size - d.
-Status (Read Ahead/Write Back, No Read Ahead/Write Back, Read Ahead/Write Through, No Read Ahead/Write Through) - 5.
-Press <Esc> to return to the main window. - NOTE: The Physical Disks field indicates the physical disks that are in the virtual disk, highlighted by green text.
+Status (Read Ahead/Write Back, No Read Ahead/Write Back, Read Ahead/Write Through, No Read Ahead/Write Through) - NOTE: A maximum of only 10 VDs can be displayed in the OPROM user interface. - 5.
+Press <Esc> to return to the main window. - (i) NOTE: The Physical Disks field indicates the hard drives that are in the virtual disk, highlighted by green text.